 Industrial/Organizational Psychologist Career (Salary + Duties)

 The workplace is changing rapidly.
-A year and a half of working remotely, furlough, and a nationwide conversation about the minimum wage caused a big shift in the way that many people think about their work and career.
+A year and a half of working remotely, furlough, and a nationwide conversation about the minimum wage caused a big shift in how many people think about their work and careers.

 What does an Industrial/Organizational Psychologist Do?

-Industrial/organizational psychologists, also known as I/O psychologists or operational psychologists, use their knowledge of psychology and behavior to improve the workplace.
-They focus on issues ranging from communication to hiring to ergonomics with the goal of increasing satisfaction throughout a company.
+Industrial/organizational psychologists, or I/O psychologists or operational psychologists, use their knowledge of psychology and behavior to improve the workplace.
+They focus on issues ranging from communication to hiring to ergonomics to increase satisfaction throughout a company.

 Not all industrial/organizational psychologists focus on the same issues.
-While one psychologist may be hired to work in human resources and build a strong team for a company, another one may be focused on researching healthy workplace behaviors.
+While one psychologist may be hired to work in human resources and build a strong company team, another may be focused on researching healthy workplace behaviors.
 I/O psychologists are even needed when designing and distributing ergonomic tools in the workplace, from furniture to technology.

 Every company wants their employees to be happy, if not productive and efficient.
-I/O psychologists can tap into the mind of employees, understand what makes them tick, and share their insights with employers to change policy, culture, and overall workplace behavior.
+I/O psychologists can tap into employees' minds, understand what makes them tick, and share their insights with employers to change policy, culture, and overall workplace behavior.

 Job Requirements